-Patients who don’t have regular dental checkups are often nervous about visiting the dentists for the first time.
-Or some people are afraid to change their current dentist.
+Patients who don’t have regular dental checkups are often nervous about visiting the dentist for the first time.
+Some people are afraid to change their current dentist.
 A well-planned marketing strategy builds the bridge of trust and credibility, enabling patients to walk to your dental practice with confidence.

 5. Grow Your Patient Base

 Marketing maintains constant contact with potential and current patients.
 It makes your practice familiar to the patients.
 And the more people know about your practice, the more new patients you will attract.